jomwasi/Septem/README.md

 # Septem
+This is my first project - My PORTFOLIO.
 This is a html project.
-It's my first project - My PORTFOLIO.
-Created by JOY MWASI
+Created by giJOY MWASI
 https://jomwasi.github.io/Septem/